p6spy/p6spy/src/site/markdown/2.0/configandusage.md

     # and starting with the clean table
     # (default is false)
     #reloadproperties=false

     # determines how often should be reloaded in seconds
     # (default is 60)
     #reloadpropertiesinterval=60

-    #if=true then url must be prefixed with p6spy:
-    useprefix=false

-    #specifies the appender to use for logging
+    # specifies the appender to use for logging
     # Please note: reload means forgetting all the previously set
     # settings (even those set during runtime - via JMX)
     # and starting with the clean table